meceqs/meceqs/docs/index.md

 ```

 #### Envelopes
-The event is a new message and will not contain the previous history entries.
-However, it will have the same `correlationId`.
+The event is a new message that again will have the same `correlationId`.
 ```json
 {
   "message": {